 Verona Porta Nuova: Location map

 Verona Porta Nuova is the main railway station in Verona.
 There's been a station here since 1852, the current station was built between 1946 & 1949 after allied bombing destroyed its predecessor.
-It's an important junction, where the line from Austria and Germany through the Brenner Pass meets the east-west Milan-Venice main line and the line south to Bologna, Florence & Rome.
-The city's other station, Verona Porta Vescovo, is a secondary station served by regional trains.
+It's an important junction, where the line from Austria and Germany through the Brenner Pass meets the east-west Milan-Venice main line and there's a line south to Bologna, Florence & Rome.
+The city's other station, Verona Porta Vescovo, is a minor station served by regional trains.

 If you are changing here, it only takes a few minutes to get off one train, nip through the subway to another platform and board another train.

-However, if you are interchanging between an ÖBB/DB EuroCity train and a Trenitalia train, you will have separate tickets for each train, not a through ticket, so I'd allow at least 45 minutes in case of delay.
+If you are interchanging between an ÖBB/DB EuroCity train and a Trenitalia train, you will have separate tickets for each train not a through ticket, so I'd allow at least 45 minutes in case of delay.
 About your rights if there's a delay.
 There are plenty of places for a coffee or beer between trains!

 Check your departure platform on your phone